Disciplines

 Western

 Western riding is a style of horseback riding which evolved from the ranching and warfare traditions brought to the Americas by the Spanish Conquistadors, and both equipment and riding style evolved to meet the working needs of the cowboy in the American West.
-American cowboys needed to work long hours in the saddle over rough terrain, sometimes needing to rope cattle with a lariat or lasso.
-Because of the necessity to control the horse with one hand and use a rope with the other, western horses were trained to neck rein: to change direction with light pressure of a rein against the horse’s neck.
-Horses were also trained to exercise a certain degree of independence in using their natural instincts to follow the movements of a cow, thus a riding style developed that emphasized a deep, secure seat, and training methods encouraged a horse to be responsive on very light rein contact.
+This riding style emphasizes a deep, secure seat, and training methods encourage a horse to be responsive on very light rein contact.
+It is the most popular choice for general riding in the backyard or out on the trails, but is also beautiful when presented in a show ring.

 Ready to make an appointment for your first lesson?
 Visit our RIDING LESSONS page!